sethbassett/ubuntu-gis-utility/README.md

 The compromise solution is to assume the average GIS professional knows nothing about managing network security policy.
 The default security policy that I implemented is to enable UFW and open ports 22 and 873 so you can use ssh and rsync right off the bat.
 All other ports are only whitelisted when you call the relevant config-\*.sh script after installing a particular piece of software.

 This is a reasonably safe compromise for a novice user - not perfect, but at least the VM won't be accepting all incoming connections on all ports if you don't know how to set up a VPC/APC security policy.
+If you manually install additional software on top of these scripts, you will need to add the relevant ports to UFW yourself.

-If you do know how to use a VPC/APC security policy, then you simply need to add in ```ufw disable``` as the last bash command at the end of your wrapper script.
+If you do know how to use a VPC/APC security policy, my apologies.
+Simply add in ```ufw disable``` as your final bash command and move on.

 ## How config-\*.sh scripts modify the network settings